google/gsocguides/pages/student/06-writing_a_proposal.md

 **Boring projects**

-For the mentor and the organization, half the fun is helping a student do something novel and cool.
+For the mentor and the organization, half the fun is helping a GSoC contributor do something novel and cool.
 Infrastructure *per se* isn't necessarily boring, but it should be part of a luminous vision.

 **Stuff that's already been done to death**